N6RFM/LoRA-PCB/README.md

 | -20 | unplug, re-plugin USB cable |
 | -707  | verify that TCXO is set to 0 volts |

-To insulate the bottom of the boards, they are placed atop 3D printed trays with 7mm high walls.
-The blue tape in the picture above is how the PCB is held in place.
+To insulate and protect the bottom of the boards, they are placed atop 3D printed PLA trays with 7mm high walls.
+The blue tape in one of the pictures above is how the PCB is held in place.
+The tray is beneath the PCB and not seen in the picture.

 Have fun!
 Hope to see you on Fossasat!